TCV DHARAMSHALA CANTT.

 The program includes workshops and daily classes on Tibetan music and dance.
 The children learn traditional Tibetan songs, instruments and Tibetan dance.
 They participate in group performances and showcase their talents.

 The children have the opportunity to learn about and participate in traditional Tibetan cooking.
-They explore the unique flavours, ingredients, and cooking techniques of Tibetan cuisine, and have the chance to prepare and enjoy traditional Tibetan meals together under the guidance of village head cook.
+They explore the unique flavours, ingredients, and cooking techniques of Tibetan cuisine, and have the chance to prepare and enjoy traditional Tibetan meals together under the guidance of a village head cook.

 The Summer School program also includes visits to Tibetan monasteries and temples in and around Dharamshala, where the children can observe and engage in religious rituals, learn about Buddhist practices, and interact with monks and nuns.